Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 The installer will bother us with another warning that there is still unused disk space.
 We ignore it and select Ok.

-And as last step the installer asks us if we want to auto reboot.
-And no, we do not want to automatically reboot.
-After installing, we want to finalize the set up for the network.
+After installing, we want to finalize the setup for the network.
 So we select 'Manual Reboot'.

-When the installation is finished, the installer will tell us so in the Solaris Install Console at the top of the screen.
+When the installation is finished, the installer will tell us so in the Solaris Install Console at the top left of the screen.
 This window is not just informative, but is a proper shell (/bin/sh) with a prompt (#).
 And in it we will finalize the installation.
 The console can be resized to make it easier to see the results of the extra steps.

 First thing to do is to set our default gateway (or 'default router' in Solaris terms) to 10.0.2.2.
 We select the Solaris Install Console and type the following (the # is the prompt, we don't type that):